 Learning Outcomes

-3. Analyze information about international development and education (as theory and as practice) from diverse disciplinary, methodological, and epistemological perspectives.
+- Analyze information about international development education problems from diverse disciplinary, methodological, and epistemological perspectives.